-the force required to compensate for the torque due to gravity that is holding the object in place --- any torque greater than that about the axis could not possibly result in object equilibrium.
+which is the force required to compensate for the torque due to gravity that is holding the object in place.
 The maximum amount of force that can be exerted along a given direction on a given point before the object topples is given by

-the minimum robustness when all valid axes are considered.
+which provides the minimum toppling robustness when all valid axes are considered.